 Many readers have won chili contests with this simple recipe for white chicken chili with salsa—it is that good.
 It is also a pot-luck winner—all your friends will demand the recipe.
 I have added a stovetop version and a raw chicken option.

-No "inspired by" recipe here, I have done this one for 30 years plus.
+There is no "inspired by" recipe here; I have done this one for 40 years.
 I even remembered the recipe without looking it up.
 And my memory is going.
 I believe the original was one of those passed-around recipes at my wife's grade school.

-This wonderful chili has always been one of my most requested recipes.
-Anytime I take it to gatherings, I take copies, so I don't have to write it down.
-Please enjoy some great chili.
+This chili has always been one of my most requested recipes.
+Anytime you take it to gatherings, make copies so you don't have to write it down.
+Please enjoy this great chili.

 An absolute 5.
 No doubt about it.

 This recipe needs about 3 cups of pre-cooked shredded chicken.
 Use rotisserie or any other pre-cooked chicken.
 You can always use a bit more or less depending on what you have.

 I will often toss a couple of skinless chicken breasts in a 350° oven for about 35-40 minutes.
 Then shred with forks while still warm.
 One good size breast will make about 1 ½ cups of shredded chicken.
 Chicken thighs will work well also.